Peter Klepec: Commemoration

-A statue of Petər Klepəc by Marijan Leš in Osilnica.
+A statue of Peter Klepec by Marijan Leš in Osilnica.

-Dragutin Hirc described a painting once kept in a house in Mali Lug of Petər Klepəc, girded with sword and spear on his right and with mace and arrow on his left, with "Plemeniti Petar Klepac" written above his head.
+Dragutin Hirc described a painting once kept in a house in Mali Lug of Peter Klepec, girded with sword and spear on his right and with mace and arrow on his left, with "Plemeniti Petar Klepac" written above his head.
 It was carried by Gerovo townspeople around neighbouring villages and towns as late as around 1840, but it had already been lost by the time Dragutin Hirc visited Mali Lug.
-On the testimony of Vera Jelenc, there had been a small wooden statue of Klepəc in front of the house in that village before WWII, which on the testimony of Josip Klepac was knocked from its stool during a storm and taken to a safer location.
+On the testimony of Vera Jelenc, there had been a small wooden statue of Klepec in front of the house in that village before WWII, which on the testimony of Josip Klepac was knocked from its stool during a storm and taken to a safer location.
 The house was set on fire in 1942 by the Italian army.

-In the late 1980s, Stanko Nikolić, (Note: Born 1930-10-13 in Hrib pri Fari, died 2019, at the time president of Osilnica's Krajevna skupnost.) resolved to have a statue of Petər Klepəc erected in Osilnica to increase its tourism potential, but initial attempts to commission it from Liv Postojna failed.
+In the late 1980s, Stanko Nikolić, (Note: Born 1930-10-13 in Hrib pri Fari, died 2019, at the time president of Osilnica's Krajevna skupnost.) resolved to have a statue of Peter Klepec erected in Osilnica to increase its tourism potential, but initial attempts to commission it from Liv Postojna failed.
 So they built a statue of human height out of rods, which Marijan Leš of Gerovo laughed at, offering his own services when asked.
-Leš made two identical statues of Klepəc, erecting one in Osilnica and one in Mirtoviči.
+Leš made two identical statues of Klepec, erecting one in Osilnica and one in Mirtoviči.
 (Note: The Mirtoviči statue was relocated in 1997 to the church of Sveta Ana, to be at the administrative entrance to the Osilnica občina, newly elevated to that status.) at the entrance and exit of the municipality of Osilnica along the road.
 A third identical statue would be made years later.
 (Note: The third identical statue was erected on Strma Rebra near Čačič on 11 October 2018.)
 Josip Klepac, (Note: Born 1933, died 2017.
-Not to be confused with Josip Klepac the constructor, born 1914-03-17 in Čabar, died 2005-10-12 in Zagreb.) among those who claim descent from Petər Klepəc, contemplated demolishing the original rod statue in Osilnica together with a group of friends the night after it was erected.
+Not to be confused with Josip Klepac the constructor, born 1914-03-17 in Čabar, died 2005-10-12 in Zagreb.) among those who claim descent from Peter Klepec, contemplated demolishing the original rod statue in Osilnica together with a group of friends the night after it was erected.